Emis Killa: 2013–2015: Mercurio

 On 12 July 2013, Emis Killa published Vampiri, as an anticipation of the rapper's second studio album.
-The video clip of the song was successfully released on July 17.
+The video clip of the song was successfully released on 17 July.

 2020: 17 with Jake La Furia

 On 18 September 2020, Emis Killa released 17, an album in collaboration with Jake La Furia.

+2024–present

+In December 2024, Emis Killa was announced as one of the participants in the Sanremo Music Festival 2025.
+He was due to compete with the song "Demoni".
+However, he ultimately withdrew from the competition in late January amid legal issues.

 Awards and nominations

 On 5 May 2012, Emis Killa won "Best emerging artist of 2012" at the TRL awards.

 On 12 December 2012, during the Hip Hop Awards in the category of Best New Artist and Best Collaboration he won along with Club Dogo, J-Ax and Marracash with his song "Se il mondo fosse".

 In January 2015, Mercurio received a nomination for IMPALA's European Independent Album of the Year Award.